denoland/deno/std/manual.md

 This is based off of the TypeScript function `transpileModule()`.
 All this does is "erase" any types from the modules and emit JavaScript.
 There is no type checking and no resolution of dependencies.
-It accepts up to two arguments, the first is a hash where the key is the module name and the value is the contents.
+It accepts up to two arguments, the first is a hash where the key is the module name and the value is the content.
 The only purpose of the module name is when putting information into a source map, of what the source file name was.
-The second is optionally `options` which is of type `Deno.CompilerOptions`.
-This is a subset of options which can be supported by Deno.
-It resolves with a map where the key is the source module name supplied, and the value is an object with a property of `source` which is the output contents of the module, and optionally `map` which would be the source map.
-By default, source maps are output, but can be turned off via the `options` argument.
+The second argument contains optional `options` of the type `Deno.CompilerOptions`.
+The function resolves with a map where the key is the source module name supplied, and the value is an object with a property of `source` and optionally `map`.
+The first is the output contents of the module.
+The `map` property is the source map.
+Source maps are provided by default, but can be turned off via the `options` argument.

 An example: